pocketsize/bolts-lib/README.md

 ### Functions

-*Javascript functionality currently has no documentation*
+*JavaScript functionality currently has no documentation*